tedneward/Azgaarnoth/Creatures/ToProcess/Guardinals.md

 **Challenge** 16 (15,000 XP)

-**Nature Speech.** The leonal can converse with animals and monstrosities, even if they don’t share a language.
+**Nature Speech.** The leonal can converse with animals and monstrosities, even if they don't share a language.

 **Magic Resistance.** The leonal has advantage on saving throws against spells and other magical effects.

-**Protective Aura.** All creatures of the leonal’s choice within 20 feet, share the leonal’s damage immunities and damage resistances, and benefit from the leonal’s Magic Resistance trait as well.
+**Protective Aura.** All creatures of the leonal's choice within 20 feet, share the leonal's damage immunities and damage resistances, and benefit from the leonal's Magic Resistance trait as well.

 **Innate Spellcasting.** The leonal's spellcasting ability is Charisma (spell save DC 17).
 The leonal can innately cast the following spells, requiring only verbal components: